whugue/dsp/00-fork_repo.md

 ###Q1.
 Emoji

-What is your favorite [emoji](http://www.emoji-cheat-sheet.com/)?
+What is your favorite [emoji](http://www.emoji-cheat-sheet.com/)

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+:tada: